cs1302uga/cs1302-tutorials/algo-analysis.md

   be sorted.

-* When downloading images from iTunes, the problem size is the number of images to be downloaded.
+* When downloading images from iTunes, the problem size is the number of images to be downloaded (or the total number of bytes).

 ## Processing Steps

 Algorithms (or more generally functions or methods) have many operations/steps that occur if you look closely.
-For the purposes of analysis, instead of focusing on everything, we usually only focus on a set of **key processing steps**.
+For the purpose of analysis, instead of focusing on everything, we usually only focus on a set of **key processing steps**.
 These are the operations that we're intested in.